eric-do/ProgrammablePZ/README.md

 At some point, a graph DB such as Neo4J might be interesting.
 If the application starts to become more social (likes, comments, posts, etc.), every entity can potentially point to another entity.
 This can still be maintained using Postgres, but maintenance could be potentially more intuitive and performance might be faster with a graph database.
 <br/>
 #### Schema optimizations
 If tables get to be large, we can partition them.
 We can start by partitioning users and rides based on creation date range.
+For the user's table we can consider hash partitioning, if queries of users ordered by join date are infrequent.
 <br/><br/>